Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Appendix A: GPT API Setting

 \section{Appendix A: GPT API Setting}

 Table \ref{Creative} outlines the parameters set for the GPT API, distinguishing between 'creative' case and 'narrow' case configurations.
+These parameters are used in LLMs to tune how much creativity they add to the natural language output.
+The role of LLM is only to map the RL opinion decision to a natural language format.
+Therefore, this creativity is only in the mapping stage, not in the decision stage.
+Most literature \cite{park2022social} use these parameters similarly to map the boundaries of the LLM performance.
+Hopefully this explains that this does not affect how opinion influence decisions are made, but only the text format in which it manifests.
 Within these settings, higher temperature and top-p values are indicative of a setup geared towards fostering creativity.
 For tasks related to post generation and opinion elicitation, we employ the pre-trained GPT-3.5 model developed by OpenAI \cite{openai2022gpt35}.